olwend/CV/README.md

 I managed the last phase test activities for a UI migration to a new platform for Experian e-ConsumerView.
 - http://www.experian.co.uk/consumer-information/econsumerview.html
+The actual site is restricted to subscribing finance clients.

 I led UI testing (C# auto framework) of a new Application form, interfacing to EHL switching API.
 Compare The Market Energy workflow https://energy.comparethemarket.com/energy/v2/